 The CPU contains a standard processor with internal program memory.
-In combination with the integrated SPEED7 technology the unit provides a powerful solution for process automation applications within the System 300S family.
+In combination with integrated SPEED7 technology and SPEED-Bus, the unit provides a powerful solution for process automation applications within the System 300S family.

 A CPU supports the following modes of operation: